-Secondly, it means we've got a new position of the month at Artemis BJJ, which will be closed guard.
-I'm kicking off the month with a discussion of closed guard grips.
+Together with your legs, you'll also want to bring your arms into play.
 A basic but very useful grip is to get a really deep grasp of the collar: you may find it helps to sit up to get that in really deep.
 As Roy Dean discusses in Brown Belt Requirements, an especially deep grip can help your choke as well as give you authoritative control.
 Once you have it, that provides three main advantages.
 Firstly, this gives you great control, as you can pull them down towards you.
 Second, it could be the beginning of a choke, and perhaps more importantly, it will make them start to worry about that choke rather than thinking about passing.

-Thirdly, it means you can establish a collar and elbow grip.
-There are various attacks you can do from there, the most common of which are probably armbars, scissor and push sweeps.
+Another handy grip you can establish from there is a collar and elbow grip.
+There are various attacks you can do with that, the most common of which are probably armbars, scissor and push sweeps.
 I then suggested double wrist control (emphasising to keep your elbows close to your sides for added leverage), which meant I could emphasise the two main types of sleeve grips: either make a pocket with your thumb and insert your four fingers (rather than putting four fingers inside the sleeve or trouser cuff: that's not only competition illegal, it's dangerous), or get a pistol grip, where you grab a heap of cloth in your fist.

 Yet another option is to grab their trousers by their knee, the other hand on their sleeve.
 This again can be useful for sweeps.
 It also helps to stop them getting a knee into your tailbone, as you can use that grip on the knee to bounce your hips back over their knee.
 It might also make them nervous, as they'll assume you're setting something up, whether or not you actually are.
 That’s when they’re liable to make mistakes which you can then exploit to your advantage.